mchampine/merkl/README.md

 ### From file

-For example, if you have a file of blocks (one per line), you can use line-seq to create a sequence for use with merkle-root:
+With a file of 'blocks' (sequence of characters, one block per line), you can use line-seq to create a sequence for use with merkle-root:

 ```clojure
 (defn file-stream-merkle-root [f]